QGEP/docs/en/user-guide/editing/editing.rst

 Multiedit
 ---------
-If you want to edit attributes for multiple objects of the same class you can use the `mulitedit Tool of QGIS <https://docs.qgis.org/2.18/en/docs/user_manual/working_with_vector/attribute_table.html#multi-edit-fields>`_.
+If you want to edit attributes for multiple objects of the same class you can use the `multiedit Tool of QGIS <https://docs.qgis.org/2.18/en/docs/user_manual/working_with_vector/attribute_table.html#multi-edit-fields>`_.

 Saving changes